What Autumn Can Teach You About Running Your Business

 Founders are not naturally good at pausing.
 There's always a next thing.
 But autumn is genuinely one of the better times to stop and look back rather than forward for a moment.

-Acknowledgement is how you avoid arriving at January having forgotten what you achieved over the twelve months before it.
+Acknowledgement is how you avoid arriving at the new year having forgotten what you built over the twelve months before it.